UCSF-CAT-Bioinformatics/2024-08-RNA-Seq-Analysis/data_reduction/00-project_setup_mm.md

    - Assess the integrity and quality of sequencing data, and understand the sequencing run details, including the sequencer used, run number, and lane information.

----

-These learning objectives will help participants focus on key skills and knowledge areas throughout the workshop.
 ## The Dataset

 Dorothée Selimoglu-Buet, et al. ["A miR-150/TET3 pathway regulates the generation of mouse and human non-classical monocyte subset."](https://www.nature.com/articles/s41467-018-07801-x) Nature Communications volume 9, Article number: 5455 (2018)